-Engagement of stakeholders is vital to a successful MTR.
-Stakeholder involvement should include interviews with stakeholders who have project responsibilities, including but not limited to Department of Alternative Energy Development and Efficiency (DEDE), Ministry of Energy; executing agencies, senior officials and task team/component leaders, key experts and consultants in the subject area, Project Board, project stakeholders, academia, local government and CSOs, etc. Additionally, the MTR team is expected to conduct field missions to Bangkok, Thailand.
+Engagement of stakeholders is vital to a successful MTR.1 Stakeholder involvement should include interviews with stakeholders who have project responsibilities, including but not limited to (list); executing agencies, senior officials and task team/ component leaders, key experts and consultants in the subject area, Project Board, project stakeholders, academia, local government and CSOs, etc. Additionally, the MTR team is expected to conduct field mission to Thailand, including the project sites in two pilot locations of Don Hoi Lord (Ramsar No 1099) in Samut Songkram Province and Bang Krachao an "urban oasis" within Samut Prakarn Province.
+Interviews will be held with the following organizations and individuals at a minimum: